 So I started asking some questions.
 How long has the employee been here?
 Two years.
 How many times have they messed this particular thing up?
 None that we’re aware of.
 Did the employee fix the mistake?
 Yes, after she realized it.
 Had the employee’s manager worked with the employee on this facet of their job at all since the employee emerged from the new hire training that would have covered that particular thing almost two years ago?
 No, not that I know of.

 I just sat there looking at the executive that had been providing me the answers, waiting for it to click.
-In my own pride, I really wanted to hear her say that she was wrong, because I sure as heck knew she was.
+In my own pride, I really wanted to hear the executive say that he/she was wrong, because I sure as heck knew he/she was.
 (You see the irony here, right?
 I had the same arrogant attitude; it was just manifesting itself differently.)
 So I waited.
 And nothing.
 This executive kept going on about the training, and I kept thinking to myself, and then saying out loud, How can you not see that this isn’t a training thing?
 How can you not see that this is the predictable result of one of your managers being completely hands-off with an employee?

 It was an exercise in futility.
 I mean humility.
 Or maybe it was both.